hongvincent/ai-performance-engineering/code/ch2/README.md

 4. **NVLink is critical for multi-GPU**: 250+ GB/s vs ~64 GB/s over PCIe.
 Multi-GPU scaling depends on it (Chapter 4).

-5. **Grace-Blackwell coherency is nuanced**: Great for small transfers, not a replacement for device memory.
+5. **CPU-GPU coherency is nuanced**: Great for small transfers, not a replacement for device memory.

 6. **Architecture awareness informs optimization**: Knowing the memory hierarchy helps you choose which optimizations to prioritize (Chapters 7-10).